EmiliyanGospodinov/Sign-language-recognition/README.md

 ## Results

-Training a simple neural network (3 convolutional layers + 3 Fully Connected (FC) layer) using SGD with momentum for 40 epochs:
+Training with a simple neural network (3 convolutional layers + 3 Fully Connected (FC) layer) using SGD with momentum for 40 epochs:

 ![loss_acc_plot](assets/loss_acc_plot.png)

 After training, the model can achieve **98.2432%** accuracy on the test set.

+Our best model is stored in /trained_models/CNN_best.pt and it generalize best not only on our dataset but also on https://www.kaggle.com/grassknoted/asl-alphabet as well as https://www.kaggle.com/ayuraj/asl-dataset